QS World University

 The team is comprised of Professor Brit Andresen, the first female to recipient of the AIA Gold Medal.
 Husband and wife team, Professors Kerry and Lindsay Clare whose distinguished body of work includes the Brisbane Gallery of Modern Art, and Wesley House, Brisbane.
 Professor Richard Leplastrier, who has worked on some of Australia’s most iconic buildings, including the Sydney Opera House with John Utzon.
 Andrea Nield and her husband Professor Lawrence Nield, whose body of work includes commissions in eight countries and involvement in the planning of three Olympic Games.
 Finally, rounding out the team is Professor Peter Stutchbury, recipient of an unprecedented 41 AIA awards.
 Through their work, the team instils a culture of collaboration and sense of family.
 According to Peter Stutchbury, it’s “innovative teaching such as this that’s led to Newcastle now being seen as the leading school of architecture, not only throughout NSW, but throughout Australia.”

-The School offers a Bachelor of Design (Architecture), Bachelor of Construction Management, Master of Architecture, Graduate Certificate in Disaster Risk Reduction , Master of Project Management for the Built Environment and Master of Property.
+The School offers a Bachelor of Design (Architecture), Bachelor of Construction Management, Master of Architecture, Graduate Certificate in Disaster Risk Reduction , and Master of Project Management for the Built Environment.